-What is Type 1 Diabetes?
-Signs, Causes, Diagnosis and Treatment
+Type 1 Diabetes – Signs, Causes and Treatment

+10 Percent of Cases.
 Type 1 accounts for 5-10% of all diabetes cases.
-Former terms for type 1 include: child onset diabetes, Juvenile diabetes, insulin dependent diabetes mellitus (IDDM).
+Former terms for type 1 include: child onset diabetes, juvenile diabetes, insulin dependent diabetes mellitus (IDDM).

 Symptoms and Characteristics